6 Ways to Better Manage Your Remote Employees

 share this story

-But remote work will likely grow even more prevalent than it is today, meaning more workers will need to learn the art of managing employees from afar.
+But remote work will likely grow even more prevalent than it is today, meaning more leaders will need to learn the art of managing employees from afar.
 According to a 2016 Gallup poll, 43 percent of employed Americans worked remotely at least some of the time, and according to Flexjobs, as of 2017, an estimated 3 percent of Americans reported working from home at least half the time – an increase of 115 percent since 2005.

 1. Build personal relationships